Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases

-\textbf{abstract} \\ In clinical studies, measurement scales are often collected to report disease-related manifestations from clinician and/or patient perspectives.
-Their analysis can help identify relevant manifestations throughout the disease course, enhancing knowledge of disease progression and guiding clinicians in providing appropriate support.
-However, the analysis of measurement scales in health studies is not straightforward as made of repeated, ordinal, and potentially multidimensional item data.
-Their sum-score summaries may considerably reduce information and impend interpretation; their change over time occurs along clinical progression; and as many other longitudinal processes, their observation may be truncated by events.
-This work establishes a comprehensive strategy in four consecutive steps to leverage repeated data from multidimensional measurement scales.
-The 4S method successively (1) identifies the scale structure into subdimensions satisfying three calibration assumptions (unidimensionality, conditional independence, increasing monotonicity), (2) describes each subdimension progression using a joint latent process model which includes a continuous-time item response theory model for the longitudinal subpart, (3) aligns each subdimension’s progression with disease stages through a projection approach, and (4) identifies the most informative items across disease stages using the Fisher’s information.
-The method is comprehensively illustrated in multiple system atrophy (MSA), an alpha-synucleinopathy, with the analysis of daily activity and motor impairments over disease progression.
-The 4S method provides an effective and complete analytical strategy for any measurement scale repeatedly collected in health studies.
+\textbf{abstract} \\ In clinical studies, questionnaires are often used to report disease-related manifestations from clinician and/or patient perspectives.
+Their analysis can help identify relevant manifestations throughout the disease course, enhancing knowledge of disease progression and guiding clinicians in appropriate care provision.
+However, the analysis of questionnaires in health studies is not straightforward as made of repeated, ordinal, and potentially multidimensional item data.
+Sum-score summaries may considerably reduce information and hamper interpretation; items' changes over time occur along clinical progression; and as many other longitudinal processes, observations may be truncated by events.
+This work establishes a comprehensive strategy in four consecutive steps to leverage repeated ordinal data from multidimensional questionnaires.
+The 4S method successively (1) identifies the questionnaire structure into dimensions satisfying three calibration assumptions (unidimensionality, conditional independence, increasing monotonicity), (2) describes each dimension progression using a joint latent process model which includes a continuous-time item response theory model for the longitudinal subpart, (3) aligns each dimension progression with disease stages through a projection approach, and (4) identifies the most informative items across disease stages using the Fisher information.
+The method is applied to multiple system atrophy (MSA), a rare neurodegenerative disease, with the analysis of daily activity and motor impairments over disease progression.
+The 4S method provides an effective and complete analytical strategy for questionnaires repeatedly collected in health studies.